Pakistan–United Kingdom relations: Diplomatic ties

-The United Kingdom and Pakistan have High Commissioners, a position which often fulfills the role ambassador within the Commonwealth, in the other country.
-The current High Commissioner for the UK in Pakistan is Christian Turner, and Pakistan's High Commissioner to the UK is currently Mohammad Nafees Zakaria.
+The United Kingdom and Pakistan have High Commissioners, a position which often fulfills the role of ambassador within the Commonwealth, in the other country.
+The current High Commissioner for the UK in Pakistan is Jane Marriott, and Pakistan's High Commissioner to the UK is currently Mohammad Nafees Zakaria.
+Despite poor relations between Bangladesh and Pakistan a large number of British Bangladeshis are East Pakistan born and sometimes co exist.

+Research by Liam S Barlow has found Policy Exchange receive funding from the Government of Pakistan.

+After years of efforts, the Foreign and Commonwealth Office now consider most of Pakistan safe for travel.

 Economic relations

-Since 1988 there has been a tax treaty in place between the two countries designed to prevent individuals or businesses being taxed for the same income twice, and to prevent tax avoidance.
+Since 1988, there has been a tax treaty in place between the two countries designed to prevent individuals or businesses being taxed for the same income twice, and to prevent tax avoidance.
+Pakistan is one of the UK's largest receivers of international aid money, it simultaneously does not normally see skilled people such as Teachers and Fire Brigades being paid to visit the country proving the lack of passing competency onwards from the UK to Pakistan.

 In 2012 the Prime Ministers of both countries launched a Trade and Investment Roadmap to increase trade between the countries.
 Chaudhry Nisar Ali Khan, Pakistani Interior Minister, recently stated bilateral visits between the countries would be arranged to support trade relations.

 A Pakistan–Britain Advisory Council was setup in 2002 to look at how the two governments could facilitate trade and commercial connections between the two countries.

-Military relations
+During a 2023 Conservative Friends of Pakistan event the UK Foreign Secretary explained how his first job in youth was working for a Karachi-born shop keeper in London.

+Forbes Billionaire Mian Muhammad Mansha made first world headlines when he purchased the St James Club as one of the most expensive purchases ever.

+Remittances

+Pakistan receives the second highest number of workers sending money to family from the UK of any country in the world after India.
+This pumps money into the economy reducing brain-drain.